arenatheme/thelook/static-page.md

-Shopify stores come with a page creation tool, which you can use to generate pages containing information that rarely changes, and that customers will use often, such as an **About page **or a **Contact page**.
+Shopify stores come with a page creation tool, which you can use to generate pages containing information that rarely changes, and that customers will use often, such as an **About us page **or a **Contact page**.

 You can add as many pages as you like to your store under Online store&gt;Pages, and configure where they appear under